LivePersonInc/developer-center/pages/documents/GettingStarted/getting-started.md

 ### Step 3.
 Add Retry and KeepAlive mechanisms

 In this step, you add a mechanism to your API call to increase reliability and stability.
 Each component in a network can return an error, which can cause your application to fail.
 If an error returns, the mechanism makes sure that your application attempts to retrieve the relevant information.

+1. Reconnect, in case there is an error coming from the WebSocket that causes the connection to be closed, an exponential reconnect needs to be performed.

+2. KeepAlive (WebSocket): if the WebSocket is not getting messages, is advice to ping it, so it doesn't get close due inactivity.

+3. KeepAlive (API): refresh, some APIs require the bearer token to be refreshed, this helps to have a valid token for each request being made.

 #### API error codes and retry recommendations